ErikKalkoken/fyne-kx/README.md

-# fyne-kwidget
+# fyne-kx

-Erik Kalkoken's widgets for the Fyne GUI toolkit
+Kalkoken's eXtensions for the Fyne GUI toolkit